lightly-ai/lightly/docs/source/getting_started/advanced.rst

 by default in torchvision, we added them to lightly :py:class:`lightly.transforms`

-You can build your own collate function my inheriting from :py:class:`lightly.data.collate.BaseCollateFunction`
+You can build your own collate function by inheriting from :py:class:`lightly.data.collate.BaseCollateFunction`